- Published on

 - Depending on how you installed the dotnet-sdk the first time, the path may change or be different.
 Sometimes it points to

-, sometimes to some other place.
+$HOME/.dotnet, sometimes to some other place.
 Always ensure that you pick one and stick with it.
-It's annoying, but just live with it. which -a dotnet
+It's annoying, but just live with it. which -a dotnetmay help you to find out where yourdotnetCLI tool is currently sourcing the SDKs from- Ensure your

-sources.
+$PATHdoesn't have multipledotnetsources.
 It can cause loads of headaches if it does.

 Happy Csharp'ing!